Membership & Baptism

 There are four steps to become a Redeemer Downtown member.

-learning about the history and vision of Redeemer Downtown, acquainting attendees with its ministries and opportunities, and dialoguing with a pastor and other congregants on questions attendees may have about the church or Christian community.
+Learning about the history and vision of Redeemer Downtown, acquainting attendees with its ministries and opportunities, and dialogue with a pastor and other congregants on questions attendees may have about the church or Christian community.
 Register here.

 Step 2: Membership application

 Individual applications (spouses, please do your own application) must be completed before moving on to step three.
 You may begin and complete your membership application anytime.
 Please stay tuned.